rice-apps/match/README.md

 GCP Cloudbuild trigger is setup to deploy every push to master branch.

+## How to use:
+# CCD
+Go to `/ccd`
+Upload a .CSV file with at least the following columns (case doesn't matter)(can be changed):
+- externships/externships
+- applicant email
+- applicant first
+- applicant last
+- ranking
+- job id (OPTIONAL)
+- posting id (OPTIONAL)

+Click 'Download Results'

 ## Roadmap (AUGUST MVP):

 - [x] gcp deployment 😃